- Enjoy the peace of Bandipur, a hilltop town with incredible views

 - Marvel at three of the tallest mountains in the world — Annapurna I, Dhaulagiri and Manaslu — while trekking through forest

 - Visit Rupa Lake, a lesser-visited lake near Pokhara

 - Climb the stairs to Swayambhunath, Kathmandu’s famous ‘Monkey Temple’, before sipping chai at Kathmandu Durbar Square

 From Kathmandu head west to Bandipur, about four hours’ drive away.
 Bandipur is a small town perched high on a ridge, at 1030 meters.
-As the centre of the old town is pedestrianised, you can walk among the red-brick temples and traditional old homes without the same stress of traffic as in Kathmandu.
-Bandipur used to be an important centre of garment manufacturing, and was a trading stop along the India-Tibet route.
+As the center of the old town is pedestrianized, you can walk among the red-brick temples and traditional old homes without the same stress of traffic as in Kathmandu.
+Bandipur used to be an important center of garment manufacturing and was a trading stop along the India-Tibet route.